 The T&M approach gives plenty of room to experiment.
 Moreover, as work takes place in sprints after each milestone, developers can evaluate the effectiveness of their efforts by testing the concept with real users.

 The team can shift directions and change the product specs as often as possible to provide the best value to the end customers.

 Market feedback and continuous iterations help build a profitable product that caters to the target audience’s needs.

 Cons of Time and Material Model

-The T&M cooperation model is a perfect solution for those looking for flexibility and performance efficiency.
+The T&M cooperation model is a perfect solution for flexibility and performance efficiency.

 However, it also has some drawbacks one has to consider before signing the deal: